duncanyoyo1/DNA250C-Board-Holder/README.md

 This repository will contain the OpenSCAD files as well as STL/AMF exports of the parts needed to print the part yourself.

+You may need to place the BOSL folder in your OpenSCAD library folder.

 - [The Main Body](DNA250C_Board_Holder.stl)